Skip to content

 What is NIST stand for?

+What is NIST?
 NIST stands for the National Institute of Standards and Technology.
-NIST is a non-regulatory agency of the United States Department of Commerce that promotes..
+It is a federal agency under the U.S. Department of Commerce that promotes..

 More...